syntasso/instruqt-kubecon/05-introduce-and-view-controller-specific-logs/assignment.md

 You can add, update, or delete these Website resources and each time those events occur, you will see another printing of the log line from your application.

 In order to progress, have one (and only one) Website resource in your cluster before pressing the `Check` button.
-This will set you up for success on future sections.
+This will set you up for success on future challenges.

 📕 Summary
 ==============